 hell . (the Greek – Gehenna).

 Mat 5:30 (KJV) And if thy right hand offend thee, cut it off, and cast it from thee: for it is profitable for thee that one of thy members should perish, and not that thy whole body should be cast into hell . (the Greek – Gehenna).

 Essentially the same comments apply here that were made regarding Mat 5:22 regarding Gehenna.
 Gehenna or Gehenna fire being a figure of speech referring to the chastising and corrective process whereby our sins are burned out of us.
 Nothing to do with an ever burning hell fire!
 Also the verses below from Mark refer to the same event as Matt.
 5:29-30 quoted above.

 Again this cannot be regarded as literal.
 Truly Jesus is not suggesting that we maim ourselves.
-He is saying it is better to be His disciple, destitute of some great worldly advantage (comparable to a right hand), than to live in sin, with all worldly privileges and accolades , and thereby experience that moral death which is a Gehenna of the soul.
+He is saying it is better to enter the Christian life destitute of some great worldly advantage, comparable to a right hand, than to live in sin, with all worldly privileges and accolades , and thereby experience that moral death which is a Gehenna of the soul.

 If these Scriptures are to be taken literally, and if the consequences are eternal torment, then the church should be full of one-eyed, one-armed, one-footed members who have problems with lustful eyes and hearts, and greed.
 Extending this thought to the “after-life”, we don’t think in terms of some people being in heaven with missing eyes and limbs, and some in hell with all of theirs.

 Compare James 3:6 to Matthew 5:29-30 which were quoted earlier, we see that they are saying same thing, with slightly different words.
 Jesus is warning of DANGER, just like James did.
 It is telling us why is it needful to cut out a body part (metaphorically) than to venture into sin.